Tax Guide for Restaurant Owners

 Food Deliveries

-However, if the food product is not taxable, such as cold sandwiches, then the delivery charge is also not taxable.
-If you charge a single price for a combination of food items that are both hot and cold, the entire price is taxable including any delivery fees charged.
+However, if the sale of the food product is not taxable (like sales of cold sandwiches), then the delivery charge is also not taxable.
+If you charge a single price for a combination of hot and cold food, the entire price (including delivery fees) is taxable.

 Hot Prepared Food

-A food product is hot when it is heated to above room temperature, and is still considered hot even after it has cooled, because it is intended to be sold in a heated condition.
+A hot food product is food that has been heated to above room temperature.
+Food is still considered hot even after it has cooled because it was intended to be sold as hot food.

 Notable Exception: Hot Baked Goods

-Hot baked goods, such as hot baked pretzels or croissants, sold to-go are exempt from sales tax.
+Hot baked goods, such as hot baked pretzels or croissants, sold to go are exempt from sales tax.
 If sold in a combination package with hot prepared foods or with a hot beverage, however, the entire combination package is taxable.
 Hot baked goods purchased for consumption at your restaurant are taxable.

 For more information, see publication 22, Dining and Beverage Industry.